Is it better to be right, or happy?

 He claims that I have a complete need to be right in any given situation.
 Nonsense.
 Anyone who’s met me will know I’m not even slightly competitive or argumentative.
 Cough.

 I jest, but lately I’ve been pondering this need so many of us have to be RIGHT.
-I think sometimes we pursue it at the expense of our happiness.
+The older I get, the more I think sometimes we pursue it at the expense of our happiness.
 I recently found myself in the middle of a spat between two friends.
 Both convinced they were right, slinging insults across the ether, neither was prepared to just down weapons and walk away.

 Chatting to one of the women on the phone, I asked, “Is this making you happy?”
 The woman replied, “No, but I want people to know I’m right.”

-It’s the hardest advice in the world to take sometimes, but it really is better to be happy than to be right.
+It’s the hardest advice in the world to take sometimes, but sometimes yes, it really is better to be happy than to be right.

-You might think you’re right but when you find yourself creating an Internet meme about someone else, maybe, just maybe you’re no longer in the right.
+You might think you’re right but when you find yourself composing your seventh email about how very, very wrong someone else is, maybe, just maybe you’re no longer in the right.
 You’ve just got right-itis.